Modals display information and accept user input. To create a modal, create a class that extends [[Reference/TypeScript API/Modal|Modal]]:

 ## Accept user input

-The modal in the previous example only displayed some text.
-Let's look at a little more complex example that handles input from the user.
+Our modal in the previous example only displayed some information.
+Let's look at a slightly more complex example that also handles user input.

 ![[modal-input.png]]